Thank you for reading our post, please rate this article at the end.

 Who Can Use the Reduced-Fee Fishing License Facility?

 In case you’re wondering who the ‘Reduced-fee’ fishing license is for, you’ll know now.
 The state of California has introduced a ‘Reduce-fee’ fishing license for certain people.
-This is applicable to the following group of persons:
+This applies to the following group of persons:

 - Disabled veterans